Research

 5. Magnetism and collective phenomena in complex oxides

-Magnetic sensors find wide applications in high-density magnetic recording, navigation, military and security, target detection and tracking, anti-theft systems, non-destructive testing, magnetic marking and labelling, geomagnetic measurements, space research, measurements of magnetic fields onboard spacecrafts, and biomagnetic measurements in the human body.
+Magnetic sensors play a pivotal role across numerous fields, including high-density magnetic recording, navigation, military and security operations, target detection and tracking, anti-theft systems, non-destructive testing, magnetic labeling and marking, geomagnetic measurements, space exploration, magnetic field measurements aboard spacecraft, and biomagnetic assessments within the human body.
 Current research is focused on developing inexpensive sensors with higher sensitivity and reduced size.
 The giant magneto-impedance (GMI) effect, which refers to a large change in the ac impedance of a magnetic conductor subject to a DC magnetic field, observed in a number of soft ferromagnetic materials, together with an ultrahigh sensitivity at low fields, lack of hysteresis and high temperature stability holds great promise in magnetic field sensing.

-Our research aims to develop new materials and technqiues for GMI sensor applications (read more).
-We have developed a new concept of incorporating magnetic microwires with optimized GMI effect into fiber-reinforced composite as means of sensing stress and external magnetic fields through changes in impedance, which potentially offers an alternative to optical fibers for self-monitoring composites.
+Our research aims to develop new classes of GMI materials and technqiues for sensor applications (read more).
+We introduced a new concept of incorporating magnetic microwires with optimized GMI effect into fiber-reinforced composite as means of sensing stress and external magnetic fields through changes in impedance, which potentially offers an alternative to optical fibers for self-monitoring composites.
 The advantage of using these microwires that exhibit the best characteristics for sensing tend also to have strength, thus contributing to the structure integrity of the composites.
 Our research opens up new opportunities to develop smart structural composites with self-monitoring properties for a wide range of engineering and industrial applications (read more).

 Our current efforts are to explore functional layered materials with improved GMI responses for advanced sensor applications and to develop GMI as gas, chemical, and biosensing probes.
 We have demonstrated that the presence of a thin magnetic metal coating layer (Co, Fe, FeNi, CoFe2O4) enhances both the GMI effect and field sensitivity of a soft ferromagnetic amorphous ribbon.
 This provides a simple, effective method for tailoring the GMI effect and field sensitivity in surface-modified soft ferromagnetic ribbons for use in highly sensitive magnetic sensors (read more).
 In addition to this we have recently discovered that pulsed laser depostion (PLD) is an effective method for the controlled growth of a thin magnetic layer on the surface of Co-based amorphous ribbons to create bilayer structures with improved GMI properties (read more).